azevedev/zssn-API/README.md

 	longitude: The longitude of the survivor (*required)

 ### POST /api/v1/trades
-  > Realize trades betweens two survivors
+  > Create a trade betweens two survivors
   ### params:
      survivor1_id: The id for the first trader (*required)
      survivor2_id: The id for the first trader (*required)